Ubehebe/r5js/README.md

 repository, and run `bazel build ...`.

 ## Running
-`bazel run repl` brings up an r5js interpreter using node.
+`bazel run node:repl` brings up an r5js interpreter in the console.

 TODO: expose a target for running in the browser.